rocky-linux/documentation/docs/guides/contribute/style_guide.md

   * Identify and avoid unnecessarily technical terms.
 Consider that your audience is mostly people who have some familiarity with the subject matter, but may not be subject-matter experts.
   * Exceptions to plain language:
     * For documentation addressed to newcomers or beginners, or for writing content such as a blog post, a more conversational style is appropriate.
-    * For documentation addressed to advanced users or API documentation, a more formal or terse wording style is appropriate.
+    * For documentation addressed to advanced users or API (Application Programming Interface) documentation, a more formal or terse wording style is appropriate.
 * **Inclusive language.**
   * Language use evolves over time.
 Certain words have evolved to carry negative connotations so documentation should be rewritten to use new words.
     * *Master/slave* becomes *primary/secondary* or an agreed upon organizational standard.